 There are so many interesting and fun things to do in Ecuador.
 This small coastal country offers travelers a wealth of outdoor adventures – you can explore the vibrant Amazonian rainforest, discover the rich wildlife of Galapagos Islands, or simply soak in the scenic views of the Andes.
 Since it’s filled with a wide array of wonders squeezed into one tiny country, narrowing a list of things to do in Ecuador may not be easy, but here are some of the best.

-Explore Cuenca also known by her majestic name of “Santa Ana de los Ríos de Cuenca”
+Explore Cuenca or its Magical Name of “Santa Ana de los Ríos de Cuenca”

 Experience the exhilarating ride of the Devil’s Nose Train

 If you are adventurous enough, experience the thrill of riding the Devil’s Nose train, an Ecuadorian train line that was originally built in 1901.
 The hair-raising ride will take you through the rocky ravines while passing along the raging rivers and into the dense cloud forests.
 It’s truly a one of a kind adventure that’s not for the faint-hearted!